 Now, you'll notice that this was what John did.
-It says in verse 1, "He came preaching," and the Greek word there is to herald, to announce, to proclaim, kayrooso.
+It says in verse 1, "He came preaching," and the Greek word there is “to herald,” “to announce,” “to proclaim,” kerusso.
 We'll talk more about that in a moment.
-Also, it's interesting that it says, "In those days came John," and the verb came there is literally used in the Greek to speak of the arrival of an official.
+Also, it's interesting that it says, "In those days came John," and the verb “came” there is literally used in the Greek to speak of the arrival of an official.
 The arrival of an official.
-John was an official herald announcing the arrival of a King; and you know his message in verse 2?
-"Repent, for the Kingdom of Heaven is at hand."
-And at hand means it's imminent.
-It's the next thing.
+John was an official herald announcing the arrival of a king; and you know his message in verse 2?
+"Repent, for the kingdom of heaven is at hand."
+And “at hand” means it's imminent, it's the next thing.

 And, obviously, verse 3 also says, "He was the voice of one crying in the wilderness: 'Prepare the way of the Lord.'"
 So he was a herald, and he was a way preparer.
 He was calling the people to work on the path to get it ready for the King to arrive.
 So to John was given the role of being the herald of the King, announcing the King's arrival and making sure the people made the preparations so that the path was smooth.
 This was a customary oriental thing, and John was called to do it.
 Only in his case, he was heralding the King of kings; and in his case, he wasn't asking people to prepare a dirt road.
 He was asking them to prepare the road into their hearts, that the King might enter there.
 That was his purpose.

 Now, let's look at the text and see some of the features about John.
-No. 1, the man.
+Number one, the man.
 The man.
 We'll look at several things.
 The man, verse 1, "In those days came John the Baptist, heralding in the wilderness of Judea."
 Stop right there.
-"In those days," what does that mean?
+"In those days" - What does that mean?
 What days?
 Well, man alive, it's a big gap between the end of chapter 2 and the beginning of chapter 3, right?
-At the end of chapter 2, they have just arrived in Nazareth, and Jesus is still a little, tiny child under a year old.
-And now, all of a sudden, in those days, John the Baptist is announcing the King is coming.
+At the end of chapter 2, they have just arrived in Nazareth, and Jesus is still a little tiny child under a year old.
+And now, all of a sudden, “in those days,” John the Baptist is announcing the King is coming.
 So somewhere around 29 or 30 years elapsed between the end of chapter 2 and the beginning of chapter 3, and Matthew totally skips over those periods.
-There's only, in fact, one Gospel that even mentions any event in those entire 30 years, and that's Luke; and Luke in chapter 2 discusses from verse 41 and following one incident out of those 30 years, and that was the incident where Jesus went with His parents to the Passover.
+There's only, in fact, one gospel that even mentions any event in those entire 30 years, and that's Luke; and Luke in chapter 2 discusses from verse 41 and following, one incident out of those 30 years, and that was the incident where Jesus went with His parents to the Passover.
 Remember that?